How to Deal With a Real Estate Bidding War

 - Accept one of the offers on the table.
 Maybe one offer is just head and shoulders better than the rest.

 - Negotiate with one or more offers but exclude some on the table.
-Maybe a few offers are really low or have unacceptable terms.
+Maybe a few offers are low or have unacceptable terms.

 - Reject all of the offers.
 None of the proposals happens to be acceptable.